These are the best Samsung Galaxy Watch 4 screen protectors

 Unmatched coverage: Spigen Ultra Hybrid Screen Protector

-Perhaps you're worried about your display as well as the rest of the watch case.
-This hybrid screen protector from Spigen offers unmatched coverage with a shock-absorbent bumper case around the edges and a clear screen cover for the display.
-What's more, this product is fully compatible with the key sensors on the watch and has a precise design with button cut-outs.
+If you're seeking the best Samsung Galaxy Watch 4 screen protector for full coverage, check out this hybrid screen protector from Spigen.
+It offers a shock-absorbent bumper case around the edges and a clear screen cover for the display.
+This product is fully compatible with the key sensors on the watch and has a precise design with button cut-outs.

 Best bang for your buck: Spectre Shield Screen Protector (8-Pack)

 Those who bought the 44mm Samsung Galaxy Watch 4 will appreciate this eight-pack of wet-install screen protectors from Spectre Shield.
 Share with family and friends or keep some as backups.
-The flawless design uses laser-cut precision for a perfect fit and the high-definition transparency film ensures your display remains sharp and vibrant.
+The flawless design uses laser-cut precision for a perfect fit, and the high-definition transparency film ensures your display remains sharp and vibrant.

 Practically invisible: Orzero Tempered Glass Screen Protector (3-Pack)